EG-Lear/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: Said toys doesn't exist in controller in when it tried to run the post in my cli that started rails went to toy controller looked at create found typo

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: browser said it wasn't getting a json response refreshed page to see that it was updating server so I went to controller to see it wasn't returning a render

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: I saw that there was no destroy when browsing files earlier